 Marvel movies news and rumors: From Avengers to X-Men and more

 With the release of Captain America: Civil War, Marvel Studios crossed a major milestone with $10 billion mark in the global box office with 13 movies.
 With each new release, that number continues to rise exponentially.
 No other film franchise can come close to claiming that, at least not in that period of time.
 Of course, there has never really been a franchise like the Marvel Cinematic Universe before.
-It’s become popular enough, and fans obsess over it enough to create an entire cottage industry around Marvel movies news and rumors.
+It’s become popular enough – and fans obsess over it enough – to create an entire cottage industry around Marvel movies news and rumors.

 With that in mind, we have a closer look at all the live-action films (there are plenty of animated movies as well) coming in the next few years with the name “Marvel” somewhere on the poster.
 We also have a section focusing on Marvel movies that aren’t confirmed, along with a general news section.
 If you are looking for information on the Marvel properties on TV (along with all other TV shows based on comics), check out our ongoing post here.

 Check out our complete list of Marvel movies news and rumors below, and we’ll update this list frequently so check back often.